 Metronidazole is not FDA-approved for use in veterinary medicine; however, it is a commonly accepted practice for veterinarians to use this medication in dogs and cats.
-The usual dose of metronidazole in dogs is 5mg-20mg/kg of your pets body weight, by mouth, in divided doses - depending on condition of the individual pet being treated - please follow veterinarian instructions.
-The usual dose in cats is 3mg-20mg/kg of your pets body weight, by mouth, in divided doses - depending on condition of the individual pet being treated - please follow veterinarian instructions.
+Please follow your veterinarian's instructions.
+The usual dose of metronidazole in dogs is 5-20 mg/kg of your pet's body weight, by mouth, in divided doses depending on condition of the individual pet being treated.
+The usual dose in cats is 3-20 mg/kg of your pet's body weight, by mouth, in divided doses depending on condition of the individual pet being treated.
 The actual dose and duration of treatment depends on the specific condition being treated.
 Metronidazole should be given to your pet for the entire length of time prescribed by your veterinarian.

 Do not give this medication if your pet is allergic to metronidazole, or if your pet is pregnant.
 Tell your veterinarian if your pet is allergic to any medications, or if your pet has any of the following: liver disease; anemia; epilepsy; or nerve disorders.
 Tell your veterinarian if your pet is pregnant or lactating, or if you plan to breed your pet.

 Give metronidazole exactly as it is prescribed by your veterinarian.
 Do not give in larger amounts or use it for longer than recommended by your veterinarian.
 Follow the instructions on the prescription label.
-If you do not understand these directions speak to your pharmacist or veterinarian.
+If you do not understand these directions, speak to your pharmacist or veterinarian.
 Your veterinarian may want to perform blood tests on a regular basis to make sure the medication is not causing harmful effects.
-Store metronidazole at room temperature away from moisture and heat.

 Give the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and give the next one as directed.
 Do not give a double dose of the medication.